-As a member of the Senate Foreign Relations Committee, the Senate Armed Services Committee and the Senate Committee on Appropriations, Senator Shaheen is dedicated to strengthening America’s national security.
+As a member of the Senate Foreign Relations and Armed Services Committees, as well as the Senate Appropriations Subcommittee on Defense and the Subcommittee on State, Foreign Operations and Related Programs, Senator Shaheen is dedicated to strengthening America’s national security.
 She believes that a strong and active United States is fundamental to securing our national interests at home and abroad.
-Senator Shaheen also believes that U.S. global leadership is directly tied to the strength of our ideals, our alliances and our diplomacy, and she is working to ensure our national security policies reflect our broader democratic values.
+Senator Shaheen also believes that U.S. global leadership is directly tied to the strength of our ideals, our alliances and our diplomacy, and she is constantly working to ensure our national security policies reflect our broader democratic values.

 Today, the world is more interconnected than ever before, and our nation’s economy and security are directly linked to events across the globe.
 Many businesses in New Hampshire and throughout the U.S. rely on access to markets and consumers thousands of miles away.
-The threats of the 21st century – from terrorism and extremism to weapons of mass destruction, failed states to cyber attacks, climate change to disease– are truly global and will require a balanced approach that leverages all of America’s ingenuity and power and contributions from our allies and partners.
+The threats of the 21st century – from terrorism to authoritarianism, failed states to cyberattacks, climate change to disease – are truly global and require a balanced approach that leverages all of America’s ingenuity and power and contributions from our allies and partners.

 Senator Shaheen believes that America’s leaders have a responsibility to leave the world a better and safer place for the next generation of Americans.

 A Strong Military